 In the main Galeries Lafayettes we had to ogle the iconic glass dome.
 This is Paris’s answer to Selfridges or Harrods.
 When you’re on the roof you can see the dome casing from the outside.

 2pm: From here we walked towards Les Jardins de Tuileries and over towards the Left Bank.
 This instagram was taken in the window of Le Marquis de Ladurée close to the Louvre.
-I am not entirely sure if this is a separate business to the usual Ladurée.
+I am not sure if this is a separate business to the usual Ladurée in St Germain.
 Paris always has the most wonderful Easter displays and I was proud this picture became my first to break 200 instagram likes barrier.

 3pm: Met up with one of my original blogging friends and Left Bank resident, Hilda, of the sadly missed Saffron & Blueberry blog.
 Whilst Nick and Ted played in the playground next to the French Prime Minister’s residence, Hilda guided me around the local patisseries and chocolatiers which I will feature in their own post.